zettajs/zettajs.github.io/reference/_posts/2014-06-13-JavaScript.md

 description: Reference docs for zetta
 ---

+>Note: This topic has been relocated to the [Zetta doc wiki](https://github.com/zettajs/zetta/wiki/Zetta), the new home for all Zetta documentation.
+Please bookmark the [doc wiki](https://github.com/zettajs/zetta/wiki) for future reference.

 #### Class: Zetta

 This is the base module for Zetta.
 It is accessed by using `require('zetta')` in node.
 This class exposes functionality